 The ECP sponsors the Early Childhood Higher Education Consortium comprised of early childhood faculty from across Montana.
 The group addresses key issues related to career development.

 The Montana Early Care and Education Career Path outlines steps to move forward with your education and training in early childhood education.
-The path was developed to help practitioners (caregivers, teachers, aides, assistant teachers, providers and others) see achievable steps to career advancement.
+The path was developed to help early childhood educators (caregivers, teachers, aides, assistant teachers, providers and others) see achievable steps to career advancement.

 It is focused on individuals who have chosen to work directly with children in early childhood programs, such as child care, preschools, Head Start and Early Head Start or who work on behalf of young children and families in community-based or statewide agencies and organizations providing support services, professional development, and early childhood education at the college level.

-The Statewide Training Calendar helps you find training and education sponsored by community- based Child Care Resource and Referral Agencies, other training sponsors, and higher education institutions in your area that relates to the MT Early Care and Education Knowledge Base.
-All training on the calendar has been reviewed and approved through the Early Childhood Project at MSU and will be recognized for required annual training hours for child care licensing, The Practitioner Registry (MT’s early childhood education workforce recognition and certification system) and MT’s STARS to Quality program.
+The Statewide Training Calendar helps you find training and education sponsored by community-based Child Care Resource and Referral Agencies, other training sponsors, and higher education institutions in your area that relates to the MT Early Care and Education Knowledge Base.
+All training on the calendar has been reviewed and approved through the Early Childhood Project at MSU and will be recognized for required annual training hours for child care licensing, The Practitioner Registry (Montana’s early childhood education workforce recognition and certification system), and Montana's STARS to Quality program.
 Special statewide professional development events and conferences are also listed that may be of interest to early childhood professionals.

 Apply for the Montana Early Childhood Program Director Credential to be recognized for your leadership and specialized professional development.
 Visit the link below to learn more about the three levels of the credential and how to apply.